-Each school psychology student will complete a practicum in a public school setting during his or her second year in the program.
+Each school psychology student will complete a practicum in a public school setting during their second year in the program.
+[Is there now a first-year practicum or placement, as well?]
 The practicum, which runs from September to June, generally requires eight to 10 on-site hours per week (450 hours total) as well as additional coursework.
 Students will be provided assistance in locating a practicum site and a list of schools at which previous students have completed practica.
 Students may also find their own sites, subject to approval.